Last updated on May 16th, 2022 at 05:52 am

 Another big advantage when it comes to getting investment loans is being able to access the equity in other properties.
 If you currently own your own home, and that property has appreciated in value, you are able to tap into that equity and use that as a deposit on an investment property.

-These days, banks offer a huge variety of home loan products to suit all types of investors and their personal situations.
+If you’re asking how much can I borrow for an investment property, these days banks offer a huge variety of home loan products to suit all types of investors and their personal situations.
 However, there are a few key types of loans you should consider.

 An interest-only loan is a product that lets the investor only pay off the interest and not principal.
 While this might seem like a bad idea as you are not making inroads into actually owning the home, there are some important reasons why this is actually a good option.

 When you are applying for your investment loan, you will be able to borrow more money if you only need to make interest payments.
 That is because your weekly or monthly payments will be lower, enabling you to potentially own an investment property when you otherwise could not.

 Over time, given the strong returns, we’ve seen in the Australian residential property market, the capital growth will allow you to effectively pay out the loan as the value of your property appreciates over time.
 A quick rule of thumb is that property prices double every ten years, meaning that by simply holding a property, you will have paid off the debt without ever needing to make a repayment of the principal.

 There is also the option for fixed rate vs variable rate loans.
 For the most part, investors will be better off simply sticking with a variable loan as in the current environment, fixed-rate loans have a higher interest rate, given the low overall level of interest rates.

 However, it is important to note that many banks offer a very low introductory offer to new applications and in the current environment it’s possible to secure a very attractive interest rate, if you are looking to take out your first investment loan.